Pedestrian Accident Lawyer St. Louis

 Failure to Yield Right of Way to Pedestrians

 Car-pedestrian accidents are a common occurrence across the United States.
-Unfortunately, many of these accidents occur due to the fault of the driver, who either did not look out for any pedestrians or simply failed to yield the right of way to a pedestrian.
-A large number of pedestrian accidents occur in crosswalks.
+Unfortunately, many of these accidents occur due to the driver’s fault, who either did not look out for any pedestrians or failed to yield the right of way to a pedestrian.
+A large number of pedestrian accidents occur on crosswalks.
 Failing to yield the right of way to a pedestrian in a crosswalk is a moving violation and often results in serious injuries and fatalities.
-A person who is found guilty of this violation can face heavy penalties and fines.
+A person found guilty of this violation can face heavy penalties and fines.

 Fines and Penalties

-A person found guilty of failing to yield the right of way to a pedestrian in a crosswalk may have to pay a fine ranging from $100-$500.
+A person found guilty of failing to yield the right of way to a pedestrian in a crosswalk may be fined $100-$500.
 If the person repeats the offense, the fine may be higher, and the person may even get jail time.

-For more serious injuries and damages, the individual will have to pay higher penalties and fines.
+The individual will have to pay higher penalties and fines for serious injuries and damages.

 Traffic Points and Driving Record

 A driver found guilty of failure to yield the right of way to a pedestrian in a crosswalk can get at least two demerit points on their driving record.
 This can have several consequences for the driver.
-For example, the points can add up quickly, and he or she may lose their driver’s license for a specific period of time.
+For example, the points can add up quickly, and they may lose their driver’s license for a specific period.
 This would also lead to an increase in the premium the person has to pay for insurance.

 Lawsuits Against the At-Fault Driver